filecoin-project/venus/CONTRIBUTING.md

 some point in the future.

 ## Testing Philosophy
-* We use both unit tests (for functions, etc.) and command tests (that test commands executing on a filecoin node)
+* All code must be unit tested and should hit our target coverage rate (80%).
+We also have command tests that test commands executing on a filecoin node.
+Command tests are not a substitute for unit tests: test command integration with command tests, but command implementations like all other code also require unit tests.
 * We prefer to test the output/contracts, not the individual lines of code (which we expect to change significantly during early work)

 ## What is the bar for inclusion in master?

 Presently (Q1'18) the minimum bar is:
- * Must be unittested
+ * Must be unittested (80% target, some slippage ok); if PR is a command, it must be command tested
  * Code review:
    * Far-reaching/foundational changes 3/3 of {@phritz, @dignifiedquire, @whyrusleeping}; otherwise 2/3
    * If you expect a response to a CR comment make it clear that you do